toddaustin07/MQTT_SmartApp/README.md

 # MQTT SmartApp
 This SmartApp provides a mechanism to externalize SmartThings device states using MQTT.
-No additional MQTT bridges are needed besides an MQTT Broker.
+It runs on your local network so there is no need for any additional bridges.

 With this SmartApp, users can select SmartThings devices and then for the chosen capability, any state (attribute) changes will be published as an MQTT message.
 The topic used for the message allows message recipients to determine the source device, capability, and attribute.
 The message itself simply contains the updated attribute value.